A Good Coach and Financial Bean Balls

 Time to recover = five months

 Shutdowns.
 Stay at home orders.
 Masks.
 We lost our freedom.
-We also lost more than a million vulnerable Americans to this terrible virus.
+We also lost over a million vulnerable Americans to this terrible virus.

-Government stimulus checks.
-The March drop in stocks corrected by September.
+Government stimulus checks became the norm.
+The 40% drop in stocks corrected by September.
 The way we move and shop changed.
 Amazon, Door Dash, and similar companies thrived.
 People that could, worked from home.
-Lots of people got lazy and stopped going to the store, and restaurants.
+The brick and mortar retailers that are left, are still recovering.

 https://www.investopedia.com/investing-lessons-learned-from-the-pandemic-5200463